 A maximum of two reading and research courses (chosen from ANTH 29700 Readings in Anthropology, ANTH 29900 Preparation of Bachelor’s Essay, ANTH 29910 Bachelor’s Essay Seminar, and BA classes from other departments) can be used toward the Anthropology major.

 Honors BA Thesis Process

-Students who wish to be considered for honors must apply to the director of undergraduate studies before the end of their third year.
+Students who wish to be considered for honors must apply to the Director of Undergraduate Studies before the end of their third year.
 Eligible candidates must have a GPA of 3.6 or higher in courses in the major and typically a GPA of 3.25 overall.
-To receive honors, students must develop an extended piece of research via a bachelor's essay under the approved supervision of a faculty member.
+To receive honors, students must develop an extended piece of research via a bachelor's essay under the approved supervision of a regular Anthropology faculty member.
 BA projects involving alternative media (like film, photography, photo-essay, or art installation) might be acceptable if accompanied by a written text.

 For award of honors, the BA essay must receive a grade of A or A- from the faculty supervisor and from the second reader.
-Students being recommended for honors must submit two copies of the completed paper to the program administrator no later than fifth week of the quarter of graduation.
-The faculty supervisor must be chosen from among the Anthropology faculty.
-Affiliated faculty may serve with approval of the director of undergraduate study.
-The second reader may be any credentialed scholar/scientist approved by the director of undergraduate study.
+The faculty supervisor must be chosen from the regular Anthropology faculty.
+Affiliated faculty may serve with approval of the Director of Undergraduate Studies.
+The second reader may be any credentialed scholar/scientist approved by the Director of Undergraduate Studies.

 This program may accept a BA paper or project used to satisfy the same requirement in another major if certain conditions are met.
-Approval from both program chairs is required.
-Students should consult with the chairs by the earliest BA proposal deadline (or by the end of their third year, if neither program publishes a deadline).
-A consent form, to be signed by both chairs, is available from the College adviser.
-It must be completed and returned to the College adviser by the end of Autumn quarter of the student's year of graduation.
+Approval from both Directors of Undergraduate Studies is required.
+Students should consult with their faculty advisers by the earliest BA proposal deadline (or by the end of their third year if neither program publishes a deadline).
+A consent form, to be signed by both faculty supervisors, is available from the College adviser.
+It must be completed and returned to the College adviser by the end of Autumn Quarter of the student's year of graduation.